 Previous GeneCards Identifiers for TAC3 Gene

 This gene encodes a member of the tachykinin family of secreted neuropeptides.
-The encoded protein is primarily expressed in the central and peripheral nervous system and functions as a neurotransmitter.
-This protein is the ligand for the neurokinin-3 receptor.
+The encoded preproprotein is proteolytically processed to generate the mature peptide, which is primarily expressed in the central and peripheral nervous systems and functions as a neurotransmitter.
+This peptide is the ligand for the neurokinin-3 receptor.
 This protein is also expressed in the outer syncytiotrophoblast of the placenta and may be associated with pregnancy-induced hypertension and pre-eclampsia.
 Mutations in this gene are associated with normosmic hypogonadotropic hypogonadism.
-Alternate splicing results in multiple transcript variants. [provided by RefSeq, May 2010]
+Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Feb 2016]

 GeneCards Summary for TAC3 Gene

 TAC3 (Tachykinin 3) is a Protein Coding gene.
-Diseases associated with TAC3 include tac3-related isolated gonadotropin-releasing hormone deficiency and hypogonadotropic hypogonadism 10 with or without anosmia.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with TAC3 include hypogonadotropic hypogonadism 10 with or without anosmia and tac3-related isolated gonadotropin-releasing hormone deficiency.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for TAC3 Gene